Just Like Me (Paul Revere & the Raiders song)

 "Just Like Me" is a 1965 single by Paul Revere & the Raiders featuring Mark Lindsay as vocalist.
 It was released on Columbia Records and marked the beginning of a string of garage rock classics.
 As their second major national hit, "Just Like Me" reached #11 on the US charts and was one of the first rock records, due to guitarist Drake Levin, to feature a distinctive, double-tracked guitar solo.
+On The New Zealand Listener charts it peaked at #6.